roman-milk/roman-milk.github.io/maid-wife.md

  She dropped her bag and was appalled to see the panties float to the floor.
 When he picked them up she felt her heart racing.
 This was so humiliating she wanted to push past him to run out to the car.
 She didn't move.
 She realised her orders were to return to the table with the panties in her hand.
 "Could I have my panties back please?"
 She whispered.

  "I've always been a fan of stockings.
 The proper ones not those elasticised things, stay ups are they called?
 If you want them back show me your stockings" He looked at her with an assured look of someone used to getting his own way.
-Report_Story #2